jaquerinte/caravel_radiation_harden/README.md

   - rdata_o [31:0]: Wishbone data output.

 ## Caravel Connections
-The module is connected to the [caravel](https://github.com/efabless/caravel) project so in this section we will define how is connected to the processor in order to interact with it.
+The module is connected to the [caravel](https://github.com/efabless/caravel) project so in this section explain how it is connected to the processor in order to interact with it.

-Caravel offers multiple way to interact with the user project inside of it.
-This ways are GPIO ports, logic analyzer probes, and the Wishbone interconnection, user maskable interrupt signals.
+Caravel offers multiple ways to interact with the user project inside it.
+These ways are GPIO ports, logic analyzer probes, the Wishbone interconnection and user maskable interrupt signals.

 ### **GPIO Connections**
-- GPIO pins [19:0] are not been use.
+- GPIO pins [19:0] are not used.
 - GPIO pins [35:20] are connected to store_data_o [15:0].
 - GPIO pins [37:36] are connected to operation:result_o [1:0].